flkjk/books/README.md

 Although you're welcome to play around with CSS to make everything in a chapter line up perfectly, it is not necessary.

-Additionally, if you modify an Epub, make sure to add "Literango, " to the source metadata.
+Additionally, if you modify an Epub, make sure to add "Langduet, " to the source metadata.